hpfield/OrgSync/Readme.md

 Optionally, you can specify the stage at which to start with `--stage=NUM` where `NUM` can be 1 - 8.
 This is useful if you've had to stop the process part way through and wish to pick up where you left off.

+## Further Information
+We have drafted a developer guide to help new users familiarise themselves with the codebase should furhter deveopments or edits be required.
+This can be found [here](developer-guide.md).